zehfernandes/dailylog/README.md

 # dailylog

-Learned, Watched, Listened, Read each day, but none of your business.
+learned, watched, listened, read each day, but none of your business.

 ## Jan